DevCycleHQ/devcycle-docs/docs/platform/feature-flags/stale-feature-notifications.md

 Stale Features are identified based on specific conditions associated with their usage, modifications, and Feature type.
 DevCycle will alert you when a Feature has been qualified as potentially stale to help ensure that Features are surfaced for cleanup.

-If a Feature is marked as stale, DevCycle encourages users to take action by updaing its status to Complete or Archived.
+If a Feature is marked as stale, DevCycle encourages users to take action by updating its status to Complete or Archived.
 This indicates that a Feature is ready to be cleaned up and removed from your codebase.

 ## Stale Feature Reasons